 But since sadness, pain, and hopelessness don’t sell well in stores, the world created a different narrative about how the average person should spend his daily life.

 Imagine an ad online that states the following: “We’ll make sure you’ll receive regular doses of pain because Buddha said so.”
 Or, a waffle commercial that states something like this: “Our crunchy waffle testes like shit, just like life.
 Dear to eat one?”
-Besides the masochists who enjoy all sorts of suffering and some internet trolls that will buy these things so they can troll some more, there won’t be a lot of customers.
+Besides the masochists who enjoy all sorts of suffering and some internet trolls who will buy these things so they can troll some more, there won’t be a lot of customers.

 That’s why marketing firms are presenting their product as the savior.
 The never-seen merch that will transform your life and make everything nice and cozy.

 At least that’s what I noticed.

 After reading and watching hundreds of commercials online and on TV – because they are everywhere – I’ve come to the conclusion that the general idea behind all of the ads can be boiled down to, “Life is painful!
 Go buy our product.
 It will numb the pain and make you feel good.”

 Every single commercial uses this framework.
 Why?
 Because it works.